raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

     GET /api/1/address

-If this returns your address, you know that your Raiden node is connected to the network.
+If this returns your address, you know that your Raiden node has the API up and running.

 .. _bootstrapping-a-token-network:
 Bootstrapping a token network
 =============================
 In this scenario we assume that a user holds some ERC20 tokens of a type that has not yet been registered in the Raiden smart contracts.
 Let's assume that the address of the token is ``0x9aBa529db3FF2D8409A1da4C9eB148879b046700``.

-The user wants to register the token, which will create a `Channel Manager <https://github.com/Raiden-network/Raiden/blob/master/Raiden/smart_contracts/ChannelManagerContract.sol>`_.
+The user wants to register the token, which will create a `Channel Manager <https://github.com/raiden-network/raiden/blob/a64c03c5faff01c9bd6aab9bd357ba44c113129e/raiden/smart_contracts/ChannelManagerContract.sol>`_.
 For each registered token there is a channel manager.
 Channel managers are responsible of opening new payment channels between two parties.

 Checking if a token is already registered